 But Port wine is not the only wine produced in the region.
 Two other types are also worth trying:

 - Vinho Verde (Green Wine): Portugal’s largest wine area.
 It produces light, fresh wines with lower than 11.5% alcohol content and slightly higher acidity.
 The term ‘Green Wine’ could be due to two factors.
 One is the high acidity and freshness of the grapes as if they were not ripe.
 The second is the lush landscape in which the grapes are grown;

 - DOC Douro: These are Douro traditional wines, which aren’t fortified with spirit, such as Port Wine.
 Although DOC Douro wines are relatively new in this region, wine lovers have been surprised by the high quality and variety of red and white wines.

-Wine tourism experiences in Porto and North are great tips to any itinerary and list of things to do in Porto.
+With so much variety and wine culture, wine tourism experiences in Porto and North are great options for any itinerary and list of what to do in Porto.

 Tasting Sessions – The Wines of North Portugal

 Tasting packages are a great way to learn more about regional wines and taste them.
 These packages offer tasting sessions and snacks with a variety of wines for a fixed cost.
 For those who don’t drink much, glass tasting is available, which you pay per glass of wine consumed.